The Vanishing Beast: Chapter Eight

 Henry sighed.
 He had, actually, hoped Lord Anghau had forgotten.
 “A secret, then,” he agreed, still not sure what to say.
 He could share something he’d learned during a previous case, but most of those weren’t his secrets to give.
 He could tell Lord Anghau how desperately afraid he was that someday soon, someone would need him and he’d fail, but that was too personal, too close, and Henry didn’t think he could speak it out loud.

 He looked around the room for ideas.
 Once again, his gaze landed on the ashtray.
 “I…don’t actually smoke.
-I’ve tried, but I hate the taste.”
+I can if pressed, but I don’t like the taste.”

 Henry fidgeted, nervous.
 “I’m sorry, was that…Was that good enough?”

 “If you don’t smoke, then why…No, don’t tell me.
 I only asked for a secret, not the explanation behind it.
-I do think that’s a little unfair, though, given that that wouldn’t be a secret if you hadn’t lied in the first place.
+I do think that’s a little unfair, though, since wouldn’t be a secret at all if you hadn’t lied in the first place.
 If you’d like to make it up to me, tell me this, instead: you say you hate the taste of cigarettes.
 What’s something that you do like?”

 “Oh,” Henry said.
 “Anything?”